gvwilson/fiction/santas/index.md

 and then turned her head toward the door and bellowed, "Guards!
 Guards, in here!
-We have a spy in our midst!"
+It seems we have a spy in our midst!"

 </section>